Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: What are SE-GNN Explanations?

 \section{What are SE-GNN Explanations?}

 Despite being tailored for explainability, \SEGNNs lack a precise description of the properties of the explanations they extract.
-In this section, we present a formal characterization (in \cref{def:segnn-explanations}) of explanations extracted by SE-GNNs, called \textit{\textbf{\SEGNNEXPLs}} (TEs).
-In \cref{thm:segnnexpl-losses} we show that, for an \SEGNN with perfect predictive accuracy and a \emph{hard} explanation extractor, the loss functions in \cref{tab:taxonomy-loss} are minimal iff the explanation $R$ is a TE.
+In this section, we present a formal characterization (in \cref{def:segnn-explanations}) of explanations extracted by SE-GNNs, called \textit{\textbf{\SEGNNEXPLs}} (MEs).
+In \cref{thm:segnnexpl-losses} we show that, for an \SEGNN with perfect predictive accuracy and a \emph{hard} explanation extractor, the loss functions in \cref{tab:taxonomy-loss} are minimal iff the explanation $R$ is a ME.